 Citation is a credit mechanism that developed for publications, but various contributions may need to be credited differently for other research artifacts.
 People often suggest using a model styled after film credits, in which certain key roles—lead actors, directors, and producers, for example—are listed at the beginning of the movie, and numerous supporting roles, from camera operators to caterers, are listed at the end.
 What may not be evident to viewers not in the movie industry is that the order, prominence, number, and categories of the roles listed are determined in a highly negotiated process involving agents, unions, contracts, and other factors.
 In much the same way, finding an effective way to designate credit and capture the complexities of different roles in scientific research—and to share this information in a simple way—continues to be a challenge.

-Over about 18 months beginning in spring 2020, the ESIP cluster conducted multiple working meetings that brought together dozens of researchers, software developers, and data professionals for structured discussions of how the myriad roles involved in producing research artifacts could be appropriately credited.
+Over about 18 months beginning in spring 2020, the ESIP cluster conducted multiple working meetings that brought together dozens of researchers, software developers, and data professionals for discussions of how the myriad roles involved in producing research artifacts could be appropriately credited.
 We took an exploratory approach in which early meetings refined the questions explored in subsequent meetings.

 Initially, participants examined whether the 14 roles included in CRediT (and listed in the acknowledgments at the end of this article) could be applied to appropriately denote credit for other research artifacts, including data, software, learning resources, physical samples, and semantic resources (e.g., scientific categorizations, taxonomies, and ontologies).
 We also considered the prominence of each role: whether it is akin to authorship of a publication (like top billing in movie credits) or more like a contribution that would be included in formal acknowledgments or in metadata or documentation connected to the artifact (like the fine print at the end of the movie).